zemeister23/learn-linux-by-ctf/challenges/01/description.md

-# Challenge 7: The Path to Freedom
+# Challenge 1: Wake-Up Call

-Scenario: Neo reaches the final challenge, where he must confront his inner doubts and fears to achieve enlightenment.
-Task: Neo must overcome obstacles and solve puzzles that test his resolve and determination to break free from the Matrix.
-Keyword is: trust yourself.
+Scenario: Neo wakes up in a simulated reality and receives a mysterious message from Trinity, instructing him to find the hidden flag to unlock his true potential.

+Task: Neo must navigate through the simulated environment and locate a hidden file named flag.txt.

-# Your goal
+# Read
-Create /home/challenge07/you/can/.achieve/this/Trust/Yourself.py file and set permission to 744 and then run the command `challenge07`

-Its your last mission Neo.
-We are waiting for you.
-You  have to find the way out of this place and bring back a flag.

-Hurry!
+Let's begin our first challenge.
+The command `some_command` can display the output of files.

+!!! note: display description of a challenge
+	the command `display-challenge` will display the challenge description again

-# Useful commands
+## Useful commands
-- mkdir
-- cd
-- touch
-- vim
-- cat
+* cat
-- chmod
-- chown
-- chgrp
+* ls
+* touch